ZoeZhouMHC/Tools_Project/README.md

 ## General Information:
 The general features that have been included in this tracker are:
-1/Map that shows the position of each unique squirrel included in the data set 2/Administration management commands that allow importation and exportation of csv file 3/Website feature that allows editing certain aspects of specific choice of squirrel 4/Website feature that allows adding in new sample data for squirrels with related features 5/Website feature that shows statistics for five different aspects in the dataset
+** Map that shows the position of each unique squirrel included in the data set *Administration management commands that allow importation and exportation of csv file *Website feature that allows editing certain aspects of specific choice of squirrel *Website feature that allows adding in new sample data for squirrels with related features *Website feature that shows statistics for five different aspects in the dataset

 ## Sourcer code: